-Interested in learning about effective case management practices for the NFJP that will help raise your performance outcomes?
-New and seasoned case managers will benefit from this one hour training exploring several topics including assessments, job searching, smart goal setting, developing an effective Individual Employment Plan, establishing and maintaining rapport with clients, and balancing priorities.
-Participants will take away practical information and strategies that they can easily implement in their work with clients as well as administrative duties.
-CLICK HERE FOR SUPPORT
+A one hour training that explored several topics including assessments, job searching, smart goal setting, developing an effective Individual Employment Plan, establishing and maintaining rapport with clients, and balancing priorities.
+Participants received practical information and strategies that they could easily implement in their work with clients as well as administrative duties.

 As part of the Department of Labor, Employment and Training Administration’s Technical Assistance and Training (TAT) effort, an Effective Case Management Resource Map has been developed that features the top 27 resources out of a literature review and resource scan that generated over 100 resources on effective case management in the workforce system.
 These resources include a wide range of materials including reports, policy documents, webinars, and toolkits.
 The resources are mapped according to a model of effective case management that identifies key activities and competencies for case managers as well as a foundation of administrative-level system supports to ensure case managers have what they need to do their work.
 Specific resources that provide more detailed information and examples of state and local workforce system efforts can be easily accessed on-line through hyperlinks built into the map.
 This version represents a “beta” version of the Effective Case Management Resource Map that will be further developed and refined based on input from the system.
 If you have questions or comments, please contact Lauren Fairley-Wright at firstname.lastname@example.org.